-Question 7 asked for a comment on why a task in Question 6 was selected for most importance.
-Three samples of teachers' selections are reported here and the task is outlined in capital letters:
+Questions 7 to 9 called for brief explanations about aspects of the factors, tasks and test design itself.
+Question 7 asked for a comment on why a task in Question 6 was selected as being most important.
+Three samples of teachers' (Adult Stakeholders') selections are reported here and the task is outlined in capital letters:

-MUSIC APTITUDE TEST: this provides us with the sense of possible potential that can be achieved by students which is important for yr 7 students when we have 6 years to reach that potential.

-SIGHT-READING: even an inexperienced student who can work through a sight-singing exercise shows natural talent - the ability to sight-read is VITAL in the music industry.

-AUDITION: Hearing the child play or sing to you is the biggest indicator of many things - musicality, pitching, ability, engagement and commitment.
-AS 001
+MUSIC APTITUDE TEST: this provides us with the sense of possible potential that can be achieved by students which is important for yr 7 students when we have 6 years to reach that potential.SIGHT-READING: even an inexperienced student who can work through a sightsinging exercise shows natural talent - the ability to sight-read is VITAL in the music industry.AS, LS.AUDITION: Hearing the child play or sing to you is the biggest indicator of many things - musicality, pitching, ability, engagement and commitment.AS, LS.

 Question 8 asked for a comment on why a task in Question 6 was selected as being least important.
-Samples of teacher's selections are reported here where the task is outlined in capital letters:
+Three samples of teacher's selections are reported here where the task is outlined in capital letters:

-IMPROVISATION: can be taught if the student has the other skills AS 003 MUSIC THEORY: can be taught to a good musician - natural ability is much harder to teach!

-AS 001 MOVING TO MUSIC: Motor skills and hence movement are not necessarily a good indication of musical ability.
+IMPROVISATION: can be taught if the student has the other skillsAS, JW.MUSIC THEORY: can be taught to a good musician - natural ability is much harder to teach!AS, LV.MOVING TO MUSIC: Motor skills and hence movement are not necessarily a good indication of musical ability.AS, PM.

 Question 9 asked for respondents to comment on ways to improve the testing process.
-Samples of teacher's selections are reported:
+Three samples of teacher's selections are reported:

-Insert at least one music creativity assessment AS 003 The audition process seems varied between panels.
-More consistency?
-AS 006 The key to improve entry test design is to be able to assess musical potential and not rely entirely on the highest grade of performance.
-Students who end up being the most successful are often those who show potential but are not the most advanced performers in year 7.
+Insert at least one music creativity assessmentAS, IB.The audition process seems varied between panels.
+More consistency?AS, LS.The key to improve entry test design is to be able to assess musical potential and notrely entirely on the highest grade of performance.
+Students who end up being the mostsuccessful are often those who show potential but are not the most advancedAS, PM.

-Research suggests that while music aptitude measures musical potential, musical talent is realized through performance and is most commonly assessed through audition.
 The experienced music teachers reported upon in this paper, rated "high music aptitude" and "high music ability" and "high aural test scores", as important criteria in considering the identification of musical potential.
 Further, tasks such as "music aptitude test", "aural memory exercise" and "audition" from the questionnaire were ranked highly in the measurement of factors of musical ability and potential for further success.
+Researchers contend that while music aptitude measures musical potential, musical talent is realized through performance and is most commonly assessed through audition.

-One of the main results of the data reported in this paper display a positive relationship between teachers' perceptions on factors of musical potential and entry test tasks to measure the potential and to discriminate among applicants for entry to the Con High.
+One of the main results of the data reported in this paper display a relationship between teachers' perceptions on factors of musical potential and entry test tasks to measure the potential and to discriminate among applicants to a high school specialist music school.

-The music teachers' perceptions on questions 5 and 6 pointed to music aptitude as a trait linked to high level musical performance as is supported in the literature (Haroutounian, 2000).
-This trait favoured by the respondents as an indicator of musical potential was preferred strategically as an entry test tool item.
-Second, music ability-perceived as "being able to sing or play and instrument" (Hallam & Shaw, 2003)-was favoured as a factor of musical potential mirrored in the choice of an audition as an entry test tool.
-Last, the next preferred factor of aural test scores as an indicator of musical potential can be manifested as an aural memory exercise on a battery of entry test tools.
+The music teachers' perceptions on both questions pointed to music aptitude as a trait linked to high level musical performance as is supported in the literature (Haroutounian, 2000).
+This trait favoured by the respondents as an indicator of musical potential was also favoured strategically as an entry test tool item.
+Second, music ability - perceived as "being able to sing or play and instrument" (Hallam & Shaw, 2003), was also favoured as a factor of musical potential which was echoed in the choice of an audition as an entry test tool.
+Last, the favoured factor of aural test scores as an indicator of musical potential can be manifested as an aural memory exercise on a battery of entry test tools.
 Further analysis is needed to establish the significance of the relationship for the adult respondents and to the entry test context itself.